-The Burning Man Project provides infrastructural tools and frameworks to support local communities in applying the Ten Principles through three interconnected program areas:
+The Burning Man Project provides infrastructural tools and frameworks to support local communities in applying the Ten Principles through six interconnected program areas:

 The Mission of the Arts Program of Burning Man Project is to change the paradigm of art from a commodified object to an interactive, participatory, shared experience of creative expression.